Capone Encrypted Ledger

 In 1919, at only 22 years old, Al Capone came to Chicago to help Johnny Torrio run his bootlegging operation.
 Capone was originally only called in to help deal with the competition, but in 1925 Torrio fled the city allowing Capone to take over.
 Government Secure File Share

-The Hawthorne Inn in Cicero, with its bulletproof shutters, was Capone’s the initial headquarters.
+The Hawthorne Inn in Cicero, with its bulletproof shutters, was Capone’s initial headquarters.
 From this location, Capone directed his muscle; however, it wasn’t long before his activities caught the eye of the law.

 On April 27, 1925, a car full of Capone’s men opened gun fire on what they though was a rival gang, but instead they ended up killing Bill McSwiggin.
 McSwiggin was no gangster, but an assistant state’s attorney.
 In reaction, authorities charged Capone with McSwiggin’s murder, but despite six grand juries Capone was never indicted and the charges were dropped due to an inability to obtain sufficient evidence and a lack of witnesses.
-Criminals like Capone encrypted their data because they were smarter than their peers.
-That is exactly why you need a Secure File Share service.

 In reaction to this case, Capone moved in 1926 and began directing his operations out of the Hotel Metropole, focusing on increased efforts to make the right connections.
 Before long, Chicago’s police department and mayor were on Capone’s payroll, allowing him to carry out his bootlegging, racketeering, and gambling businesses with impunity.
-Al Capone’s control over city officials was so deep that his men had official stamped cards issued by the city that read: “To the Police Department–you will extend the courtesies of this department to the bearer.”
+Al Capone’s control over city officials was so deep that his men had officially stamped cards issued by the city that read: “To the Police Department–you will extend the courtesies of this department to the bearer.”

 The corruption of officials and heavy-handed violence allowed Capone to corner the extremely profitable bootlegging market.
 It was estimated that by 1928 his operations were grossing over $105 million per year and that personally, he was worth approximately $30 million in 1929.
 Despite his large fortune, no income taxes had ever been filed in his name and the government was taking notice.
-It’s safe to say you should never avoid filing your taxes like Capone and when you do, use a Government Secure File Share when you send information.

 President Hoover finally had enough and made it his mission to catch Al Capone.
 He instructed Secretary of the Treasury Andrew Mellon to the task.
 However, the real ground work of the case was led by Frank Wilson, an aggressive and relentless investigator.